IgorSzemela/ConviRent---car-rental/README.md

 # ConviRent - car rental company

-### Detailed analysis and design of car rental company activities, including UML diagrams and design of IT systems.
+### Detailed analysis and design of car rental company activities and processes, including UML diagrams and design of IT systems.

 Recommended order to get familiar with content of that repository:
 1) ConviRent_Vision.pdf